 “So be careful how you live.
 Don't live like fools, but like those who are wise” (Ephesians 5:15 NLT).

 "Teach us to number our days aright, that we might gain a heart of wisdom" (Psalm 90:12).

 Throughout life, there are times when we face failures and disappointments.
 But we should never allow them to cause us to give up on our dreams, and stop us from achieving the purpose God placed in our hearts.
 We will be able to triumph in the face of our storms as we learn to trust our lives to our loving Heavenly Father.

 Even in challenging times, we must continue to stand on God's promises.
 For example, the promise is true for us as it was for Joshua, when God told him, "I will never leave you nor forsake you" (Joshua 1:5).
 In addition, in all our failures and disappointments there are important lessons we can learn.
 We can learn from our mistakes and be resilient in face of adversity, for God is with us.

 Nurture Your Faith

 Learn from your failures

 We must find purpose and balance, by pulling all the aspects of our lives together in a cohesive whole.
 Life balance is finding equilibrium among the components of our lives.

 We must take care of our emotional well-being, for example, managing our stress levels.
-This begins by castings all our worry and concerns on the God for he cares about us (1 Peter 5:7).
+This begins by castings all our worries and concerns on God for he cares about us (1 Peter 5:7).
 Physical wellness is also important and this includes eating right, and adequate sleep and exercise.